 Remove a server by choosing the Settings tab and then the Manage Servers link.
-Find the server you wish to remove and delete it by clicking the delete link.
+Find the server you wish to remove and delete it by clicking the delete link within the pop-up menu.
 Deleting a server from the All Servers group or from any other group will remove it from the Dashboard entirely.